josephluck/helix/docs/state/AdvancedUsage.md

     },
     effects: {
       validateAndReset (state, actions) {
-        // Note that actions only has the form model's own actions in it. actions.resetForm()
+        // Note that actions only has the form model's own actions in it, allowing it to be reused again and again. actions.resetForm()
       }
     }